marbotte/sr_cce/extraction/viewExtraction.md

 ## 55.4 Intervention

-**Curricular/Extra**: Curricular \[supported by teachers, it might even be part of the study plan, but that is not clear in the paper
+**Curricular/Extra**: Curricular ((supported by teachers, it might even be part of the study plan, but that is not clear in the paper

 **Indoor/Outdoor**: Indoor

 **Type**: Wiki redaction, discussions on internet

-**Description**: “We have developed a science module $$on an internet platform$$ called Global Climate Exchange.
-In Global Climate Exchange, students collaborate with their peers from other countries $$here:
+**Description**: “We have developed a science module ((on an internet platform)) called Global Climate Exchange.
+In Global Climate Exchange, students collaborate with their peers from other countries ((here:
-Norway (only ones analysed), China, Sweden, Canada$$ in online inquiry-based activities.
+Norway (only ones analysed), China, Sweden, Canada)) in online inquiry-based activities.
 The module was designed as a scaffolding wiki, in other words, as an online knowledge community where students were scaffolded through activities, by tasks given by the designers and the